kpumuk/codecolorer/readme.txt

 * line numbers
 * automatic links to the documentation inserting
-* code block size calculating (short code would have short block, for long one block height would be fixed and scrollbar would appear)
+* code block intelligent scroll detection (short code would have short block, for long one block height would be fixed and scrollbar would appear)
-* code block style customization on Site Admin
+* predefined color themes (Slush &amp; Poppies, Blackboard, Dawn, Mac Classic, Twitlight, Vibrant Ink)
 * syntax colors customization in CSS file
 * syntax highlighting of the code in comments
 * code protect from mangling by Wordpress (for example, quotes, double-dashes, etc would look just right as you entered)